-CapitaLand is one of Asia's largest listed real estate companies, with a market capitalisation of approximately S\$13.0 billion and consolidated total assets of approximately S\$64.6 billion as at 31 December 2018.
-In addition, the Group has approximately S\$100.1 billion of real estate AUM as at 31 December 2018.
+CapitaLand is one of Asia's largest diversified listed real estate companies, with a market capitalisation of approximately S\$14.8 billion as at 30 June 2020.
+The Group has consolidated total assets of approximately S\$84.9 billion and approximately S\$134.7 billion of real estate AUM as at 30 June 2020.

 Since its formation, CapitaLand has grown to become one of the leading real estate developers in Asia with a consistent track record and is a market leader across real estate sectors and geographical regions.
 CapitaLand is one of the leading residential developers and shopping mall owners and managers in Singapore and one of the leading foreign real estate developers in China.
 Currently, Singapore and China are the Group's two largest markets.
-In particular, Ascott is one of the leading international lodging owner-operators, that manages a quality portfolio of serviced residences and hotels with award-winning brands across more than 170 cities in over 30 countries in Americas, Asia Pacific, Europe, the Middle East and Africa.
+In particular, Ascott is one of the leading international lodging owner-operators that manages a quality portfolio of serviced residences and hotels with award-winning brands across more than 180 cities in over 30 countries in Asia Pacific, Central Asia, Europe, the Middle East, Africa and the U.S.